 Medically reviewed by Danielle Aberman, RD

 Raise your hand if you’ve heard the phrase, “fish is brain food.”
-This is not old an wives’ tale.
-There are old and new studies that have consistently encouraged healthcare providers to encourage their patients to eat more fish for brain health .
+This is not just old an wives’ tale.
+There are old and new studies that have consistently inspired healthcare providers to encourage their patients to eat more fish for brain health .
 An exciting new study suggests that eating more fish may be helpful in preventing migraine headaches .

 By the end of this article, you will understand: